timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     Make a note of these:
     *   The id field, which is referred to as `$user_vnet_id`
-    *   The Azure Subscription ID the part after `/subscriptions/` in the `resource ID`.
+    *   The Azure Subscription ID, which is the part after `/subscriptions/` in the `resource ID`.
 This is referred to as `$user_subscription_id`.
     *   The resource group name  or the `resourceGroup` field in the output.
         This is referred to as `$user_resource_group`.